-Should you buy the Garmin Vivoactive 4 or Vivoactive 4S?
+Garmin Vivoactive 4 vs. Vivoactive 4S: What's the difference and which should you buy?

 - Shorter battery life

-Oftentimes, choosing between two smartwatches can come down to quite a few factors.
-However, you might be relieved to know that's not the case when deciding between the Garmin Vivoactive 4 and Vivoactive 4S.
-The only choice you'll need to make is regarding the size.
+Oftentimes, choosing between two smartwatches means pouring over tables of data and feature lists, deciding what you need and how much certain improvements are worth.
+So you'll be relieved to know that's not the case when deciding between the Garmin Vivoactive 4 and Vivoactive 4S.
+The only choice you'll need to make is what size and design you prefer.

-The standard Vivoactive 4 models are larger than the 4S models.
-Read on to learn why the Garmin Vivoactive 4 and 4S are two of the best Android smartwatches you can buy and what factors to consider when choosing your size.
+The standard Vivoactive 4 models come in a larger case than the 4S models.
+Other than that, these two smartwatches offer the same set of features.
+Read on to learn why the Garmin Vivoactive 4 and 4S are two of the best Android smartwatches you can buy and what factors to consider when choosing the right one for your needs.

-The Garmin Vivoactive 4: large and in charge
+The Garmin Vivoactive 4: Large and in charge

 When you compare the Garmin Vivoactive 4 to the older Vivoactive 3, it's easy to see that it's come a long way.
 Not only do you have two size options, but you also have more features.
 Let's start with the physical design.
 Both the 40mm and 45mm models come with a stainless steel bezel and a silicone band.

-If you opt for the standard Garmin Vivoactive 4 model, your color options are Slate and Silver.
-This watch is compatible with 22m interchangeable bands.
+If you opt for the standard Garmin Vivoactive 4 model, your two color options are Slate and Silver.
+This watch is compatible with 22mm interchangeable bands.
 The good news is that it's easy to find third-party Garmin Vivoactive 4 bands when you want a new style or material.

 |Garmin Vivoactive 4